 The notes are junior in right of payment to all of our existing and future senior indebtedness.
 As of December 31, 2003, we had \$338 million of indebtedness outstanding other than the notes, \$105 million of which were senior to the notes.
 The notes are also effectively subordinated in right of payment to all debt and other liabilities of our subsidiaries.
-As of December 31, 2003, our subsidiaries had approximately \$1,389 million of liabilities outstanding which effectively rank senior to the notes.
-The indenture does not limit the amount of additional indebtedness that we can create, incur, assume or guarantee, or limit the amount of assets that we can use to secure our other indebtedness, nor does the indenture limit the amount of indebtedness and other liabilities that any subsidiary can create, incur, assume or guarantee.
+As of December 31, 2003, our subsidiaries had approximately \$1,372 million of liabilities outstanding which effectively rank senior to the notes.
+The indenture does not limit the amount of additional indebtedness that we can use to secure our other indebtedness, nor does the indenture limit the amount of indebtedness and other liabilities that any subsidiary can create, incur, assume or guarantee.